SoundSkote/skote-portfolio-site/src/posts/Blog03_Map_Interactions.md

 &nbsp;&nbsp;&nbsp;
 &nbsp;&nbsp;&nbsp;

 The idea here is to play the character entry sound whenever a character enters the portal and another sound for grenades.
-A third sound just for NPCs could have been used but using an RTPC to swap between 2D and 3D spatialization seemed a lighter alternative for the memory than to load an extra sound.
+A third sound just for NPCs could have been used but using an RTPC to swap between 2D and 3D spatialization seemed a better alternative for the memory than to load an extra sound.

 The blueprint logic is straightforward.
 When there’s an overlap, it checks what triggered the portal.
-If it is the player, the “Portal_Entry_Spatialization” RTPC is used to adjust the “3D Spatialization Mix” (Figure 07) in Wwise and trigger the sound.
+If it is the player, the “Portal_Entry_Spatialization” RTPC is used to adjust the “3D Spatialization Mix” in Wwise (Figure 07) and trigger the sound.
 If not, it can either be another character such as an NPC or a grenade.
 If it is a grenade going through the portal, it plays the corresponding sound.
 The grenade’s spatialization is being controlled by its attenuation spread (Figure 08) as it only changes by the distance.
 If it isn’t the grenade nor the player, we can safely assume to be another character.
-In that case, the RTPC value is set to 0 to and the sould will be heard as 3D.
+In that case, the RTPC value is set to 0 to and the sound will become 3D.

 ![Map_Overview!](/blogImages/Bl03_Portal_Entry.png "Portal_Entry_SFX")
 ###### Figure 06.
 Triggering the portal entry sound in the “B_Teleport” blueprint.